zsspan/Sudoku-API/README.md

 To use the API, there is a provided header file, "sudoku.h" that takes implementations from the corresponding "sudoku.c" file.
 The files are already linked and you can use the "sudoku.h" file and the "sudoku.o" file.
-There is a provided driver file "main.c" that demonstrates the use of the API.
+There is a provided driver file "example_usage.c" that demonstrates the use of the API.
 To link the API with your program, use the following command:

 ```
 gcc main.c sudoku.o -o your_title
 ```
-Then simply run your_title with any terminal
+Then simply run 'your_title' with any terminal

 ## Features